sp4c38/AWattPrice/general/TermsOfUseEnglish.md

 ### 4. MAINTENANCE AND SUPPORT

 Frank Becker and the End-User acknowledge that Apple has no obligation whatsoever to furnish any maintenance and support services with respect to the Application.

+### 4A.
+AWATTPRICE PRO SUPPORTER

+AWattPrice may offer an optional AWattPrice Pro Supporter entitlement through Apple's In-App Purchase system.
+AWattPrice Pro Supporter can be purchased as an auto-renewable monthly subscription, an auto-renewable yearly subscription, or a one-time lifetime unlock.

+Monthly and yearly subscriptions renew automatically unless they are canceled in the End-User's Apple Account settings at least 24 hours before the end of the current billing period.
+Subscription billing, cancellation, refunds, and payment management are handled by Apple.
+The lifetime unlock is a non-consumable In-App Purchase that does not expire.

+AWattPrice Pro Supporter does not include a free trial.
+The Pro entitlement unlocks the same Pro features for active monthly subscribers, active yearly subscribers, and lifetime purchasers.
+End-Users can restore eligible purchases within the Application.

 ### 5. USE OF DATA